Hydraxon91/diligent-academy-backend-architecture-hexagonal-basic/tasks.md

 - It also pass the service to the primary adapter to use it.
 - Run your code with the `npm run ts -- src/args.ts Alice` command.

-## Task 6: Create test for the service
+## Task 6: Create test for the service -- We are here, do this, 7 and 8 for hw

 - Create some tests for the service.